Shuttleton, New South Wales

-In late 1918, just before the end of the First World War, the village received the news that its former school teacher had been killed in action in France.
-Once the copper mines closed, most inhabitants moved away.
+The cessation of mining and smelting, in 1918, led to a steep decline in population.
+Once the copper mine site closed, finally, in 1920, most of the remaining inhabitants moved away.
 The school closed in 1920.
+The last hotel, Tattersall's, also closed in 1920.
+The last store in the village had already closed, in late 1918.
 By mid 1923, Shuttleton only had five inhabited houses, with many others being removed.
 The old church had blown down, and Anglican church services were being conducted, in a disused billiard hall, by the visiting priests of the Brotherhood of the Good Shepherd.
 The post office closed in late 1928.

 The size of the village's area was reduced in 1942 to suit its reduced circumstances.
 By 1945, it was no longer a polling place.
 By 1949, its buildings were mainly gone, but it was still significant enough to be, once again, a polling place in 1950.
 In 1953, the remaining residents of the area erected a steel-framed Anglican church building.
 In 2006, the old church was being used as a hay storage shed.

 Today there is virtually nothing left to show of the former village except its street grid, its 'tank'—an excavated water reservoir— its cemetery, some mine ruins, and an access road—linking Priory Tank Road (from Nymagee) and Kidman Way—called Shuttleton Road.

 In recent years, there has been some renewed mineral exploration activity, near the site of the former Star of the West mine (Wirlong prospect) to the east of Shuttleton.